rmbolger/Posh-ACME/docs/Plugins/Linode.md

 The token you created is used with the `LIToken` SecureString parameter.

+!!! warning
-*NOTE: The `LITokenInsecure` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `LITokenInsecure` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 Linode also has an unusually long delay between when a record is set and when it propagates to their public name servers.
 There's a note at the bottom of the DNS Manager web GUI that reads, *"Changes made to a master zone will take effect in our nameservers every quarter hour."* So you need to set `DnsSleep` parameter in `New-PACertificate` to at least 15 minutes.
 But in testing, 17 minutes (1020 seconds) seemed to be the minimum to reliably satisfy the challenges.